Download the fact sheet:

 - Annual leave

-- Personal/carer’s leave and compassionate leave
+- Personal/carer’s leave, compassionate leave and family and domestic violence leave

 - Community service leave